 - Use publicly available resources such as online documentation.
 If you use a nontrivial amount of code from a publicly available resource, you must attribute the resource you use (for instance, by including a comment with the full URL and an explanation of what you used from it).

 It is part of your job as a scholar to understand what counts as plagiarism, and make sure you avoid it.

-If you have a disability and you require accommodations to achieve equal access in this course, please submit your Accommodation Authorization Letter from the Disability Resource Center (DRC) to me privately during my office hours or by appointment, preferably within the first two weeks of the quarter.
+If you have a disability and you require accommodations to achieve equal access in this course, please submit your Accommodation Authorization Letter from the Disability Resource Center (DRC) to me (you can contact me privately via DM on the course Slack).
 I am eager to discuss ways we can ensure your full participation in the course.